frkl/trojai-fuzzing-vision/arch/tutorial.md

 \end{aligned}
 ```

-Computing the 2nd order term naively would involve $N^2+N$ multiplies for length-$N$ input.
+Computing the 2nd order term naively would require $N^2+N$ multiplies for length-$N$ input.
 A simplification like

 ```math
 \begin{aligned}